peteraba/peteraba.com/content/blog/job-interview-questions-to-ask-your-employer.md

 1. What training programs are available to your employees?
 2. Do you have budget for conferences?
 3. Do you have plans to do language trainings?
+4. Do you have a mentorship program?

+This how far I got.
+Obviously feel free to pick and use the ones you agree with and leave out the ones you feel inappropriate.
+If you think I left out something important, feel free to comment.